MartinKristof/e2e-pw-benefits/README.md

 - Would eliminate need for language-specific regex patterns
 - Consider implementing Vue component testing if Vue structure becomes more accessible
 - Add API for voucher creation and deletion
-- API for fetching booking URL
+- API for fetching booking URL (or scraping)

 ## AI Usage & Implementation